 The Company is a Nevada corporation incorporated in 1996.
 In 2013, the Company restructured its operations from being a nutraceutical company to being a biotechnology company.
-The restructuring resulted in the Company focusing all its efforts upon the development of a novel, effective and safe way to treat cancer and diabetes.
+The restructuring resulted in PharmaCyte focusing its efforts upon the development of a novel, effective and safe way to treat cancer and diabetes.
 In January 2015, the Company changed its name from Nuvilex, Inc. to PharmaCyte Biotech, Inc. to reflect the nature of its current business.
-In October 2021, the Company moved its office to Las Vegas, Nevada.
+In October 2021, the Company moved its headquarters to Las Vegas, Nevada.